 The ultimate backpacking Cambodia itinerary!
 Compare our 10 day or 2 week Cambodia itineraries.
 Mix and match to make them suit you!

-How to Save Money and travel Cambodia on the Cheap Cambodia is already ridiculously cheap, and this is just one of the reasons why it’s such a great country to travel.
+How to Save Money and travel Cambodia on the Cheap Cambodia is already ridiculously cheap to travel, and this is just one of the reasons why it’s such a great country.
 The people are friendly and welcoming and there is a distinct lack of rules, which for me means more fun.
 But for now, here […]

 16 crazy, beautiful, ‘off the beaten path’ personal experiences I had in Cambodia I travel extreme and on a budget; I endeavour to find the cheapest possible way to do anything.
 And travelling like this usually means I end up in sticky situations sometimes.
 This is a collection of all my memorable experiences in Cambodia: […]